apollographql/odyssey-voyage-I/final/README.md

 ### Frontend

 The repo also includes a `client` folder, which includes the frontend for the FlyBy app.
-You won't need to edit the code in this directory.
+We'll make a few updates in this folder at the end of the course.

 To run the client: